Back to Blog

 Before Registering

-Check availability at multiple centers, as popular dates fill quickly
+• Check availability at multiple centers — popular dates fill quickly

 Test Preparation

-Use official preparation materials from CCI Paris (TEF) or France Éducation international (TCF)
+Use official preparation materials from CCI Paris (TEF) or France Éducation international (TCF).
+If self-study is not enough, professional preparation courses can help you target specific weaknesses efficiently.

-Focus on your weakest skills, as your lowest score determines your overall CLB level
+• Focus on your weakest skills — your lowest score determines your overall CLB level

-Consider professional preparation courses if self-study proves insufficient
+• Consider professional preparation if self-study results plateau

 Test Day

-Plan for the full day, as all sections are typically completed in one session
+• Plan for the full day — all sections are typically completed in one session

 Retaking the Test